 Referrals are a powerful way to build your sales pipeline AFTER you've already done the work of proving that you have a great service and product.
-Whether you're a Mover or a retail store, referral marekting is a huge marketing opportunity that shouldn't never be overlooked.
+Whether you're a Mover or a retail store, referral marketing is a huge marketing opportunity that shouldn't be overlooked.

 Not sure you need a referral program?
 My previous blog just might change your mind: Do Referrals Work?
 What You Should Know To Build That Sales Pipeline

 LET'S BUILD UP YOUR REFERRAL PROGRAM

 Here are a few tips to help you generate more sales using referrals

 DO GOOD WORK: Bad service kills referrals 100% of the time

 First off, if a business isn’t doing a good job or has poor customer service, they can kiss all those valuable referrals goodbye.